US Banking for Pakistani LLC Owners: What Actually Works

 - A US phone number (virtual or physical)

-- An Operating Agreement that specifies business activities and management structure
+- An Operating Agreement specifying business activities and management structure

 - The IRS-issued EIN confirmation letter (CP 575 or 147C)